Graham Ivan Clark

-Graham Ivan Clark (born January 9, 2003) is an American convicted felon who was the "mastermind" behind the 2020 Twitter account hijacking.
+Graham Ivan Clark (born January 9, 2003) is an American computer hacker, cybercriminal and a convicted felon regarded as the main perpetrator behind the 2020 Twitter account hijacking.

-Early Life
+Early life

 Graham Ivan Clark grew up in Hillsborough County, Florida, with his mother, father, and older sister.
 His parents divorced when he was 7; as of 2020, his father lives in Indiana.
 During his teenage years, Clark used various aliases while participating in online communities, gaining notoriety as a scammer in the "hardcore factions" Minecraft community.
-In 2018, Graham joined OGUsers, a forum dedicated to selling, buying, and trading Twitter accounts, and was banned after four days.
+In 2018, Graham joined OGUsers, a forum dedicated to selling, buying, and trading online accounts, and was banned after four days.

 In 2019, at the age of 16, Clark was involved in stealing 164 bitcoins from Gregg Bennett, a Seattle-based angel investor, through a SIM swap attack.
-Clark sent two extortion notes under the alias "Scrim", stating “We just want the remainder of the funds in the Bittrex", referring to the cryptocurrency exchange "Bittrex" that Bennett had used, and “We are always one step ahead and this is your easiest option."
+Clark sent two extortion notes under the alias "Scrim", stating, "We just want the remainder of the funds in the Bittrex", referring to the cryptocurrency exchange "Bittrex" that Bennett had used, and "We are always one step ahead and this is your easiest option."
 The United States Secret Service managed to recover only 100 bitcoins from the heist.
-In an interview, Bennett said he was told by a Secret Service agent that the person with the stolen Bitcoins was not arrested because he was a minor.
+In an interview, Bennett said he was told by a Secret Service agent that the person with the stolen bitcoins was not arrested because he was a minor.

 Role in the 2020 Twitter account hijacking

-Clark is widely regarded as the "mastermind" of the 2020 Twitter account hijacking, an event in which Clark worked with Mason Sheppard and Nima Fazeli to compromise 130 high-profile Twitter accounts to push a cryptocurrency scam involving bitcoin along with seizing "OG" (short for original gangster) usernames to sell on OGUsers.
+Clark is widely regarded as the "mastermind" of the 2020 Twitter account hijacking, an event in which Clark worked with Mason Sheppard and Nima Fazeli to compromise 130 high-profile Twitter accounts to push a cryptocurrency scam involving bitcoin along with seizing "OG" (short for original) usernames to sell on OGUsers.
 At the time, Sheppard was 19, Fazeli was 22, and Clark was 17.
 Sheppard and Fazeli specialized in playing the role of brokers in selling the Twitter handles on OGUsers.

 The Twitter hack began on June 14 when Sheppard and Fazeli assisted Clark in manipulating employees through social engineering.
-This involved calling multiple Twitter employees and posing as the help desk in Twitter’s IT department responding to a reported problem with Twitter's internal VPN.
+This involved calling multiple Twitter employees and posing as the help desk in Twitter's IT department responding to a reported problem with Twitter's internal VPN.
 From there, Clark directed the employee to a phishing site that was identical in appearance to Twitter's VPN log-in portal.
 When the employee entered their information into the phishing portal, the credentials were simultaneously entered onto the real log-in page.
 After one employee account was compromised, it was used to review instructions on Twitter's intranet on how to take over Twitter accounts.